 Psalm 111:9; Philippians 2:8-11; 2 Timothy 1:9-10; 2 Corinthians 1:19-20; Hebrews 9:15; Romans 10:11-13; John 1:29; Acts 10:38; Hebrews 2:14-15; Mark 10:45; Matthew 26:26-29; 1 Peter 2:24; John 3:16-17; Colossians 1:12-17; Colossians 2:13-15

 With Jesus as our Savior, Healer, Redeemer, and King, we are invited to turn to Him and His completed covenant promises of forgiveness and restored union with God, one another, and creation.
 Jesus ushers in the Kingdom of heaven and reconciles us to be God's covenant community - the Church, ambassadors of His Kingdom of joy, mercy, and justice - sent into the world to bless all nations with humility and hope.
 This history-altering, world-restoring, and life-transforming Good News is to be shared and showed throughout the whole earth.
-As we continue to live by Jesus' ways through the refreshing gift of the Holy Spirit, our lives, work, play, and rest are transformed.
+As we continue to live by Jesus' ways through the gift of the Holy Spirit, our desires, work, play, and rest are transformed.
+We learn that following Jesus will require giving up things for the sake of glorifying God and honoring others.
+Jesus did not grasp for more power or more comfort; He came to destroy the deceptive and destructive works of evil.
+He did not exploit His equality with God as something to hoard or lord over others.
+Instead, with self-giving love He reached for us, which opened His arms wide on a cross as the Door to welcome us home to God and to swallow up death by His death.
+And as we open our arms to God and to those He has called us to love and welcome home, we will learn from Jesus how to bear our crosses and let go of things that God is asking us to leave behind, including habits and practices we would have once assumed were just the way we are or the way the world works.
+We turn away from the devil's lies and our selfish participation in hidden and destructive ways, and we turn towards Jesus and being God's humble and hopeful people together.
 This is our place in the story now.
-Together, we get to abundantly live, loving our neighbors and the world as a preview, a foretaste of new creation that has already dawned and will soon be fully revealed when Jesus returns and fully reconciles heaven and earth.
-With Jesus, our Immanuel, God with us, we see the continued fulfillment of who we are meant to be in caring for and cultivating the world as humans were created to do from the beginning.
+Together, we get to abundantly live with God and each other, loving our neighbors and the world with Jesus' self-giving love flowing through us as a preview of His new creation that has already dawned and will soon be fully revealed when Jesus returns and reconciles heaven and earth.
+With Jesus, our Immanuel, God with us, we get to care for and cultivate the world as humans were created to do from the beginning.

 Core question: How do I approach my work, calling, and purpose?